rozelie/myNet/README.md

 Combine functionalities of networking probes through custom and/or existing implementations to capture and view networking information and topologies within the LAN and beyond.

 ## Usage
+All functionalities require root privileges for socket creations.

 usage: myNet.py [-h] [-l] [-b] [-a]

 optional arguments: